|◄ APRIL ►|

 ▲Friday, April 21

-Apr 21: Prof. Owel Lattimore derides as “gossip and hearsay” Louis Budenz’s testimony yesterday accusing Lattimore of being a secret member of the Communist Party.
-Speaking at a press conference at his attorneys’ office, Lattimore demands an investigation of an alleged Pro-Nationalist China lobby which he says is running “a campaign of character assassination” against all who disagreed with it.
+Apr 21: Lattimore slams “gossip and hearsay.”
+Prof. Owel Lattimore derides as “gossip and hearsay” Louis Budenz’s testimony yesterday accusing Lattimore of being a secret member of the Communist Party.
+Speaking at a press conference at his attorneys’ office, Lattimore demands an investigation of an alleged pro-Nationalist China lobby which he says is running “a campaign of character assassination” against all who disagree with it.
 But among other Senators, Budenz’s testimony is having its effect.
 Progressive Sen. Ralph Flanders (R-VT) says that McCarthy’s accusations have “taken a more serious turn” with Budenz’s testimony, noting that the public is “properly disturbed.”

 ▲Saturday, April 22